TL;DR

 Can I deduct for cleaning if the tenancy agreement requires professional cleaning?

 Not enforceably.
 Clauses requiring “professional” or “receipted” cleaning before move-out have been unenforceable under the Tenant Fees Act 2019 since June 2019.
-The deduction standard is return to check-in condition allowing for fair wear and tear, regardless of what the agreement says.
+The standard is return to check-in condition, allowing for fair wear and tear, whatever the agreement says.

 Can I claim the full replacement cost of a damaged item?